 Aside from accreditation, are online degrees respected for any other reasons?
 Again, the answer is often, "Yes."
 In fact, degrees and other credentials from online programs have gained a lot of mainstream acceptance.
 Why?
 Consider these facts:

-- In general, online learning is just as effective as traditional face-to-face instruction, and it can be especially beneficial for students who have a tendency to be reserved in classroom environments.**
+- In general, online learning is just as effective as traditional face-to-face instruction.

-- In 2015, more than 71 percent of American academic leaders rated online learning outcomes as being the same as those from conventional classroom learning, if not better.***
+- In 2015, around 71 percent of American academic leaders rated online learning outcomes as being the same as those from conventional classroom learning, if not better.

-- In 2016, more than 1.5 million U.S. students at public colleges and universities took online or distance-learning courses exclusively, followed closely by about 1.46 million students at private colleges.*
+- According to Babson Survey Research Group, more than 1.5 million U.S. students at public colleges and universities took online or distance-learning courses exclusively in 2016, followed closely by about 1.46 million students at private colleges.

 So online degrees from accredited institutions are widely accepted by many kinds of employers now.
 You no longer have to ask, "Are online degrees worth anything?" or "Are online degrees taken seriously?"
 In most cases, they are.
 After all, this type of convenient and flexible education isn't just a passing trend; it's a major aspect of today's learning and career-training landscape.
 And it's also proving to have some real advantages for many online graduates.